bryanlikescode/hotsauce/scripts/AD scripts/README.md

 - Enable BitLocker.
 This is also in the services screen.

-- Add logon banner (read below before starting this) The below text is what you should use.
+- Add logon banner (read the following before starting this).
+  The below text is what you should use.
 You can copy and paste this, just make sure to FIX DATE & TEAM NUMBER.
   Also, if there is an inject asking for this, make sure it includes anything and everything the inject asks for.
   This is a super easy task so editing the logon banner is not something we should miss/lose points on.
 Ask for